 You call the manufacturer and they tell you, "It's a limited lifetime warranty against manufacturer defects.
 It clearly states that if you abuse it we won't cover it.
 Besides, you usually can't expect these sinks to last much longer anyway."
 You plead with the person on the other end, "I only dropped my toothbrush.
 A sink should survive that!"
 Your pleading falls on deaf ears.
 "I'm sorry," you're told, "but I can't help you."
 You hang up the phone feeling angry, betrayed, and a little stupid.

 I don't know for sure that this happens with sinks; I'm a roofing professional, not a plumber.
 I can tell you however that I hear about things like this often with roofing!
 Contractors throw around terms like, "lifetime shingles" or "30-year roof."
 When you are told something like that be sure to clarify!
 Asphalt shingles in the low to mid price range usually last 15 to 20 years.
 Some are made so poorly they last less than 10.
-High-price triple laminate shingles (used with our premium package) should last about 35 to 45 years.
-High-grade metal, slate, and tile are some of the few roofing materials that have a good chance of lasting a lifetime.
+High-price triple laminate shingles may last longer.
+High-grade standing seam metal, slate, and tile are some of the few roofing materials that have a good chance of lasting a lifetime.